CUBRID/cubrid-manual/en/api/cciapi.rst

     The **cci_is_holdable** function returns whether the request handle(req_handle) is holdable or not.

     :param req_handle: (IN) Request handle for the prepared statement
+    :return:

+        *   1: holdable
-    :return: 1 : holdable, 0 : not holdable
+        *   0: not holdable
         *   **CCI_ER_REQ_HANDLE**

     .. seealso::